sensu/sensu-puppet/README.md

 when a platform is no longer supported by Puppet, Sensu or the platform maintainer has signaled that it is end of life (EOL).

+Though Amazon does not announce end of life (EOL) for its releases, it does encourage you to use the latest releases.
+This module will support the current release and the previous release.
+Since AWS does not release Vagrant boxes and the intent of those platforms is to run in AWS, we will not maintain Vagrant systems for local development for Amazon Linux.

 ### Support Platforms

 * EL 6